Your Path to Success

 CT State Community College – Middlesex (Middletown, Connecticut) offers a variety of synchronous/asynchronous online classes, credit or non-credit, 5-Week Accelerated Courses (MAP) as well as fully asynchronous online non-credit Career Training Programs.
 With a wide range of fully credit online courses, students are able to complete an associate degree in General Studies – Liberal Arts focus.

-With a wide variety of fully credit online courses, students are able to complete an Associate Degree in General Studies – Liberal Arts focus.
-These credit online classes are supported on Blackboard Learn course management system and run throughout a regular semester during spring, summer, fall, and winter.
-Financial Aids are available for students to take credit online courses.
+The credit online classes are supported on the Blackboard Learn course management system and run throughout a regular semester during spring, summer, fall, and winter semesters.
+Financial aid is available for students to take credit online courses.
+Online students enjoy the same academic support services as students taking campus classes.

 In partnership with Ed2Go, Middlesex also offers 400+ non-credit Career Training Programs and 800+ non-credit online courses.
 Non-credit career training online programs usually last 3–12 months starting immediately after you sign up.
 Non-credit online courses start on the third Wednesday of the month and last for six weeks.

 Middlesex Community College has been approved to participate in the State Authorization Reciprocal Agreements (SARA) with National Council for State Authorization Reciprocity Agreements (NC-SARA).

-- For summer, Sessions I & IV start on June 1, Session II starts on June 15, and Session II starts on July 15.
-Fall 2020 semester starts on August 26.
-For Fall 2020, MAP and late start courses may have various starting dates.
-After registering an online/hybrid course, please click here to learn how to get started with online learning.
+- Fall 2023 semester starts on August 29.
+After registering an online/hybrid/live remote online course, please click here to learn how to get started with online learning.

-- Non-credit courses start on the third Wednesday of a month and last for six weeks.
-Click here for course catalog, registration, and log on information.
+- Non-credit courses start on the third Wednesday of the month and last for six weeks.
+Click here for course catalog, registration, and login information.

 - An online Career Training program can start at anytime and lasts 3–9 months upon registration.
 Click here for more information.

 - Are you ready for learning online?
 Take the SmarterMeasure test to find out.

-- SNEAK PEAK: Get an inside look at a MxCC online class.
-(Video)
+- SNEAK PEAK: Get an inside look at a Middlesex online class (video).

 Login Information for Online Courses in Blackboard Learn